 - Separation of the steel belt, liners, bead, sidewalls, or tread

 - Broken cords

 - Retread failure.

-These or other tire defects can result in tread separation, tire blowouts and rollover car accidents.
+These or other tire defects can result in tread separation, tire blowouts, and rollover car accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), when a vehicle equipment failure causes a crash, tire problems are the main factor in about 35 percent of these wrecks.2

 Recalls for Defective Tires

 When regulators at NHTSA receive reports of tire defects, they will issue a recall.
-Tire manufacturers may also voluntarily issue recalls when they become aware of that their tires are defective.
+Tire manufacturers may also voluntarily issue recalls when they become aware that their tires are defective.

-While recalls can be an effective way to reduce the number of defective tires on the roads, only about 1 in 5 defective tires is remedied through these recalls.1 The low success rate with tire recalls is due, at least in part, to the lack of a registration requirement for tire dealers.
+While recalls can be an effective way to reduce the number of defective tires on the roads, only about 1 in 5 defective tires are remedied through these recalls.1 The low success rate with tire recalls is due, at least in part, to the lack of a registration requirement for tire dealers.
 This makes it challenging for tire manufacturers to know who exactly has recalled tires, meaning that many impacted vehicle owners may never receive notification of tire recalls.